Understanding Bleichenbacher’s CRYPTO'98 Padding Oracle Attack on RSA Encryption

 How do we find , the first value of ?

-Just do a linear, brute-force search.
-Save yourself a few CPU cycles by starting from the smallest value which could potentially cause to wrap around and come back to .
+The simple way is a linear, brute-force search.
+Start from the smallest value which could potentially cause to wrap around and come back to .

 Once we have , how do we find efficiently?